educhesne/guiding-typed-lang/README.md

-# guiding-typed-lang
+# Guided generation for typed languages
-POC of guided generation for typed languages
+Proof of concept, or how adding some features to lark allows outlines to perform guided generation of simply typed lambda calculus (in Haskell).